Eamon2009/Codeformer-A.I/README.md

 All three need to grow together.
 Improving only one gives diminishing returns.

-### Where Your Model Sits
+### Where These Models Sit

 ```
-Model                    Parameters    Data             Quality
+Model                    Parameters    Data              Best Val Loss   Quality
-───────────────────────────────────────────────────────────────
+────────────────────────────────────────────────────────────────────────────────
-Your model (this run)    0.83M         117K chars        Learning shapes
+This project (CPU)       0.83M         117K chars        2.3924          Plausible style
-Your model (full GPU)    10.8M         117K chars        Severely overtrained
+This project (GPU)       10.82M        1.9M chars        1.1177          Coherent style
-GPT-2 Small              117M          ~40GB text        Coherent English
+GPT-2 Small              117M          ~40GB text        —               Coherent English
-GPT-2 Large              774M          ~40GB text        Strong English
+GPT-2 Large              774M          ~40GB text        —               Strong English
-GPT-3                    175B          ~600GB text       Near-human text
+GPT-3                    175B          ~600GB text       —               Near-human text
 ```

-### Specific Numbers
+### Data Efficiency — CPU vs GPU Run

 ```
+                    CPU Run         GPU Run
+────────────────────────────────────────────────────────
-Parameters       :  0.83M
+Parameters        : 0.83M           10.82M
-Training data    :  117,076 characters ≈ 117K tokens
+Training data     : 117K tokens     1.9M tokens
-Optimal data     :  20 × 830,000 = 16.6M tokens needed
+Optimal data      : 16.6M tokens    216M tokens
-Data you have    :  117K / 16.6M = 0.7% of what is optimal
+Data you have     : 0.7% optimal    0.9% optimal
 ```

- Model has far more capacity than my dataset can fill.
-This is exactly why overfitting appeared at step 1400 — the model ran out of new patterns to learn and started memorizing instead.

-This does not mean the project failed.
-The model learned real kernel C style patterns in 36 minutes on a CPU with no GPU.
-The val loss dropped from 4.56 to 2.39 — that is real learning happening.
+Both runs are well below optimal data — but the GPU run has far more of both, which is exactly why it generalizes much better.
+The improvement from val loss 2.39 → 1.12 is a direct demonstration of scaling laws in action on your own hardware.

 ---

 ## Known Limitations

-- **CPU only** — no CUDA GPU means training is slow and larger configs are impractical
+- **CPU run is slow** — no CUDA GPU means training is slow and larger configs are impractical
-- **Small dataset** — 117K characters causes overfitting even at 0.83M parameters
+- **Both runs are data-starved** — even the GPU run at 1.9M characters is under 1% of what would be optimal for a 10.82M parameter model
-- **Overfitting after step 1400** — final weights are not the best weights; see overfitting section
+- **CPU run overfits after step 1400** — use `best_model.pt`, not the final weights
 - **Character-level** — the model learns characters not words or concepts, so it cannot reason about what the code does
 - **Output will not compile** — this is a style learner, not a functional code generator
 - **No memory between runs** — each generation starts from scratch with no context

 ---

 *Built with PyTorch.
-Architecture inspired by Andrej Karpathy's Let's build GPT: from scratch* *Trained on Linux kernel source — `kernel/module/core.c` and related files.*
+Architecture inspired by Andrej Karpathy's makemore / Let's build GPT series.*
+*Trained on Linux kernel source — `kernel/module/core.c` and related files.*